-The Checkout Experience
+Buyer Checkout Experience

-Manage Delivery Orders
+Manage In-House Delivery Orders

 Click the Mark as Ready button on the upper right and confirm the items in question are ready.
 This will change the order status to Ready and send a notification to the buyer letting them know the order is ready to be delivered.
 When the customer has received the order, you can finalize it by clicking Mark as Completed.